Conway–Horry County Airport

 Conway–Horry County Airport (ICAO: KHYW, FAA LID: HYW) is a county-owned public-use airport located three nautical miles (6 km) west of the central business district of Conway, a city in Horry County, South Carolina, United States.

 Conway–Horry County airport serves mostly general aviation with maintenance and refueling of aircraft.
 The airport is located off of U.S. Route 378 west of the city of Conway.
 The airport has one runway and covers 265 acre of land.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned HYW by the FAA but has no designation from the IATA.

 Facilities and aircraft

 Conway–Horry County Airport covers an area of 265 acre at an elevation of 35 feet (11 m) above mean sea level.
 It has one runway designated 4/22 with a 4,401 by 75 ft (1,341 x 23 m) asphalt surface.

-For the 12-month period ending September 11, 2007, the airport had 43,050 aircraft operations, an average of 117 per day: ~99% general aviation, <1% air charter and <1% military.
-At that time there were 39 aircraft based at this airport: 90% single-engine and 10% multi-engine.